|

 action, he describes it in personal terms, as if it could

-“Harsh voices screamed commands.
+be happening to us: “Harsh voices screamed commands.
 Engines roared, and

 there was the purposeful clatter of heavy breeches being worked.